3dscanningwiki/3dscanningwiki.github.io/software/Meshroom.md

 ## Specific Overview

-The meshroom software is a split into distinct parts: The user interface and the AliceVision backend.
+The Meshroom software is a split into distinct parts: The user interface and the AliceVision backend.
 The user interface contains the images pane, the 3D viewer and the graph editor, which can be used to define a processing pipeline.
 The configured pipeline can either be executed directly from the user interface, or be saved and executed using the headless command line version of Meshroom, for example on a server.